Ernst Hellinger: Academic career

-After graduating from the Gymnasium, Ernst Hellinger entered the University of Heidelberg, but didn't complete his studies there.
+After graduating from the Gymnasium, Ernst Hellinger entered the University of Heidelberg, but didn't completed his studies there.
 After Heidelberg, he studied at the University of Breslau, before completing his doctorate at the University of Göttingen in 1907 with a thesis entitled Die Orthogonalinvarianten quadratischer Formen von unendlich vielen Variablen.
 At Göttingen he worked with David Hilbert, one of the most influential mathematicians of the 20th century.

 Hellinger taught at the University of Göttingen (1907–1909), the University of Marburg (1909–1914), and the University of Frankfurt (1914–1935).

 Adolf Hitler came to power in Germany in 1933, and while they were in power the Nazis removed several Jewish scientists and mathematicians from German universities.
 Hellinger's family was Jewish, and he was removed from the faculty of the University of Frankfurt in 1936.

 Later years

 On November 13, 1938, Hellinger was arrested, taken to the Festhalle, and then put into Dachau concentration camp.
-However, his friends were able to arrange a temporary job for Hellinger at Northwestern University at Evanston, Illinois in the United States.
+However, his friends were able to arrange a temporary job for Hellinger at Northwestern University at Evanston, Illinois, in the United States.
 He was released from the Dachau camp after six weeks, on condition that he emigrate immediately.

 He joined the faculty at Northwestern University as lecturer in Mathematics in 1939.
 He became a U.S. citizen in 1944.
 Promoted to professor in 1945, he became emeritus in 1949.
-He died on March 28, 1950 in Chicago, Illinois, United States.
+He died on March 28, 1950, in Chicago, Illinois, United States.